 Gabe Turner, Director of Content at Security Baron

-Backup data: Your family’s personal data should be backed up in the form of a local hard drive or thumb drive.
-You can also store it on encrypted cloud storage such as a Dropbox.
+- Backup data: Use a local hard drive or thumb drive.
+You can also store your family’s data on encrypted cloud storage such as a Dropbox.
 This is also a good place to store family photos that you want to keep safe.

 What can parents do?

-- We strongly consider setting up a password manager for your family
+- Consider setting up a password manager for your family

 - Teach your children to follow security best practices, such as: